 |Consulting services||According to the specification.||Available upon request.|

-EDISON offers several models of cooperation, including technical support, which is usually paid for by the hour.
+EDISON offers several models of cooperation, and provides technical support (which is usually paid for by the hour).
 Individual terms can also be considered and should be discussed with the project manager.